Best Camping Table of 2020

 Lifetime 4428 Height Adjustable Folding Utility Table

-With a name only an engineer could love, the Lifetime 4428 Adjustable Folding Utility Table wins our Editors' Choice Award for the third year in a row.
-Hands down our favorite general-purpose camping table, it is the highest-scoring model we tested, and the most practical and usable table we studied.
-It's stable, strong, portable, and easy to setup and takedown.
+With a name only an engineer could love, the Lifetime 4428 Adjustable Folding Utility Table wins our top honors for the third year in a row.
+Hands down our favorite general-purpose table, it is the highest-scoring model we tested, and the most practical and usable table we studied.
+It's stable, strong, portable, and easy to set up and take down.
 We love the surface area the table provides and its adjustable steel legs.
 Yeah, we know, the name rings industrial supplies catalog.
 It's not the flashiest design on the planet either, but if you're after function, you won't find a more versatile and capable model.

-However, the Lifetime does come with its flaws: It's heavy, and its bright white tabletop really shows the dirt.
+However, the Lifetime does come with its flaws.
+It's heavy, and its bright white tabletop clearly shows dirt and smudges.
 Although incredibly strong and durable, this table has a fair amount of sway, making it a titch wobbly, but that's camping tables for ya.
 While this might not be the traditional camping table, its utilitarian appeal is vast and its price is right.
 By not judging a book by its cover, we found the best general-purpose table on the market that's good for camping and so much more.

 Read review: Lifetime 4428 Adjustable Folding Utility Table